 Large red arrows will be strategically placed around the course to ensure you do not get lost.
 The directional signage will be clear and easy to navigate.

-MCL Construction TRIPLE PEAKS is a challenging event that should not be underestimated.
+TWO PEAKS is a challenging event that should not be underestimated.
 The hills are steep and some of the terrain is technical.
 You WILL be challenged!

 For those mountain biking, please be prepared to carry your bike on a few short sections.
 There may be gates and fences to climb over.
-And you will need to dismount your bike for the river crossing, and be prepared to get wet!

 Whilst the terrain is picturesque, it is also exposed in places.
 You could experience strong winds, rain or blistering sunshine.
 We encourage competitors to be well prepared with suitable clothing, food and water.
-You may consider taking a hat, sunblock, electroytes and your mobile phone (in a sealed bag).
+You may consider taking a hat, sunblock, electrolytes and your mobile phone (in a sealed bag).

 For more details on TRAINING for both the solo and team categories, please CLICK HERE